gextyr/powerbivisual_fullcalendar/README.md

     * .pbviz file written to the dist folder

 # Columns
+* Identity - currently not used (may be removed)
 * Title - controls text displayed in event
 * Color - controls the color of the event (currently requires HEX color)
 * Start - controls start date of event
 * End - controls end data of event
+* Tool Tips - currently not used (will be used for tooltips)

 # Tips
 * Open f12 tools to see console